meronrudy/embed/docs/USAGE.md

 Programmatic core usage
 The core is designed to be used as a library (zero dependencies).
 Typical flow:

+Note: The TUI uses snn-core-plus SnnRuntimePlus which composes snn-core to add adjacency, budgets, and optional plasticity while keeping snn-core unchanged.

 - Create a runtime with a time wheel dimension large enough to cover your maximum synaptic delay:
   - [Rust.fn SnnRuntime::new()](../snn-core/src/runtime.rs:12)